 - You must enable NAT in the vEdge feature template that faces the internet.

-In vManage, all the features are configured through templates, once the vEdge devices are registered with vManage, we wouldn’t be able to configure anything through the CLI.
+In vManage, all the features are configured through templates.
+Once the vEdge devices are registered with vManage, you cannot configure anything through the CLI.

-There are two types of Templates, Device & Feature Templates.
+There are two types of Templates: Device and Feature Templates.
 First define the device template, then the feature template.

 - Confirm that the Feature Templates tab is selected, then click Add Template.

-Select the relevant device types in the left panel and then choose VPN Interface IPSec WAN.
+- Under Select Services select device types, then choose VPN Interface IPSec WAN.

 - Configure Tunnel Parameters:

-- Under Basic Configuration, choose the Global option and set the shutdown option to NO.
+b.
+Under Basic Configuration, set Shutdown to the global option and choose NO.

-- Choose the Interface name from 1 to 255.
-In this example, we have set
+c.
+Choose the Interface Name from 1 to 255.
+For example,

 - Choose the Global Attribute to change any IKE and IPSec defaults: